Dear readers of ADxS.org, please forgive the disruption.

 • Lithium

-• DHEA may interfere with the efficacy of lithium
+• DHEA can impair the effectiveness of lithium

-• DHEA may interfere with the efficacy of phenotiazines
+• DHEA can impair the effectiveness of phenotiazines

-• Phenothiazines are a group of drugs used to treat severe mental and emotional disorders.
+• Phenothiazines are a group of active substances used to treat severe mental and emotional disorders.
 They are used as

 • Neuroleptics (antipsychotic)